 - We believe local churches are God’s plan for glorifying himself by making disciples of all nations through the proclamation of the gospel.49 Local churches consist of elders, deacons, and members.50

-- We believe Christians should be baptized by immersion in the name of the Father, Son, and Holy Spirit upon repentance and credible profession of faith in Jesus Christ as Lord.54
+- We believe Christians are commanded to be baptized by immersion in the name of the Father, Son, and Holy Spirit upon repentance and credible profession of faith in Jesus Christ as Lord.54

-- We believe baptized believers take part in communion with Christ and one another by eating the bread and drinking the cup in commemoration of their Savior’s death on their behalf and their right relationship with God and faithful fellowship with other believers.
+- We believe Christians take part in communion with Christ and one another by eating the bread and drinking the cup in commemoration of their Savior’s death on their behalf and their right relationship with God and faithful fellowship with other believers.

 - We believe the right exercise of church discipline is necessary to protect and promote the purity of the church.55

-- We believe Jesus will soon return bodily to conquer his enemies and create new heavens and a new earth where all of God’s children will dwell with him forever in glory.
+- We believe Jesus will soon return bodily to conquer his enemies.
+God will create new heavens and a new earth where all of his children will dwell with him forever in glory.